Finding the Best Places to Retire Since 2006!

 Is Florida Considered Tax Friendly for Retirement?
 Yes

-Notes: Hobe Sound has grown by 15% within the last 10 years.
+Notes: Hobe Sound has grown 15% within the last decade, and home price have remained steady since a year ago.

 Recommended as a Retirement Spot?
 Yes